apache/echarts-doc/en/option/component/aria.md

 ~[700x300](${galleryViewPath}doc-example/aria-pie&edit=1&reset=1)

 On the generated chart DOM, there is an `aria-label` attribute that allows the blind to understand the chart with the help of a reading device.
-Its value is.
+Its value is:

 > This is a chart of "Source of user access to a site."
 The chart type is a pie chart that indicates the source of the visit.
 The data is - direct access data is 335, mail marketing data is 310, union ad data is 234, video ad data is 135, search engine data is 1548.